dimasma0305/Cyber-Security-Learning-Resources/README.md

-# Cyber ​​Security Learning Path
+# Cyber Security Learning Path
 ## Learn to Use Linux
 - Choose the distribution you want to use
 - https://bitlabs.id/blog/distro-linux-terbaik/